-Experiential graphic design suggests you should probably use a blade sign, which is mounted so it sticks out perpendicular from the wall.
+The experiential graphic design suggests you should probably use a blade sign, which is mounted so it sticks out perpendicular from the wall.
 Then, when customers glance down the hallway, they’ll see the blade sign immediately and your experiential signage would have successfully directed them to their desired destination.
-A blade sign can also be double sided.
+A blade sign can also be double-sided.

 The next time you need signage for a trade show, mall display, construction site, in-store promotion, or any other environment where customer interaction is a concern, consider experiential graphic design.
 The general public will appreciate it.

 Visit our PRI Graphics printing company in Phoenix or our sister location in Mesa, AZ.
 We offer professional digital printing, CAD printing, and large format printing services including sign printing.
 You can also talk to our in-house graphic design department if you have any questions about experiential signage.

 Adobe offers additional information in their excellent blog entitled, The Rise of Experiential Design: What You Need to Succeed.